tashyue/covid-app/README.md

 No need to use SQL, can just request item based on primary key Flexible so that not all items need to have the same attributes <br />

-#### Please find our backend folder under src/main/java/covidapp/backend for reference <br />(The folder have files that have methods to our dynamoDB).
 -----------------------------------------------------------------------------------------------------------------------

 ### UI Data Transport <br />